San Jose, Ca. – Where Art and Culture Shine Amidst Technological Advancements

 San Jose City has expanded in size while its population is quite diversified.
 The richness of the city’s history and culture has made it important to showcase them by way of exhibitions and artworks in museums.
 Prior to the pandemic, SJC had as many as 6.3 million overnight visitors, although the numbers had subsequently dropped to less than 3 million.
 Mainly because of the ongoing health crisis that broke out in 2020.

 San Jose’s Car-Centric Culture

-Actually, the San Jose city government would prefer that residents start ditching their cars, not only to reduce CO2 emissions but to ease traffic and need for parking spaces as well.
-Ride-sharing apps have become popular for most visitors who prefer not drive in SJC’s busy streets.
+Actually, the San Jose city government would prefer that residents start ditching their cars, not only to reduce CO2 emissions but to ease traffic and the need for parking spaces as well.
+Ride-sharing apps have become popular for most visitors who prefer not to drive on SJC’s busy streets.

 Important Places to Visit When in San Jose City

 Historically, before San Jose became a techno hub, the city was largely famous for the mansion built by Sarah Winchester, widow of William Wirt Winchester, the rifle magnate.
 Known as the Winchester Mystery Mansion, its construction began in 1886, yet up to this date remains incomplete despite having 160 rooms, a multitude of staircases, and thousands of doors leading nowhere.

 Local stories say that the purpose of the mysterious setup is to trap the ghosts, whom the Widow Winchester believed are restless spirits of those who had died by any of the Winchester rifles manufactured by her husband.

 Another attestation to the glory of San Jose’s pre-Silicon Valley yesteryears is the Heritage Rose Garden, where visitors admire more than 2,800 species of heirloom, contemporary and miniature roses.